algorithmhash/streaming-api/README.md

 # if it fails

 If this setup fails, then follow these steps:
-1. If it seems as if it is a continuous dependency error, run through the steps of debugging by trashing your package-lock.json or yarn.lock files and node_modules directory.
+1. If it seems as if it is a continuous dependency error, run through the steps of debugging by trashing your package-lock.json or yarn.lock files and node_modules director then reinstall using yarn or npm.
+If it continues to fail check your node and dependency versions.
+Go from there.
 2. If it seems as it it's a user error please direct yourself to the API documentation and the Learn React link.